bjitfreelancing/datasciencecoursera/README.md

-datasciencecoursera
+Datascience Coursera
 ===================

-Datascience Repository for the Specialization courses
+Datascience Repository for the cOURSERA Specialization courses